 Between 1856 and 1882, the original Oshkosh ‘Fifth Ward Brewery’ stood at the southeast corner of Algoma Boulevard and Vine Avenue.
 Zach Clark and Ian Wenger had no idea that when they began brewing in the basement of Clark’s college house on the UW-Oshkosh Campus in 2012, they were doing it in the shadow of the original Fifth Ward Brewery which had stood only one block north of them, 130 years earlier.

 Fifth Ward Brewery reopened on South Main Street in 2017.
-Since then, Zack and Ian have been brewing beers that explore the boundaries of style and tradition, as an expression of who they are, where they’re from, past experience and their vision for the future.
+Since then, Zach and Ian have been brewing beers that explore the boundaries of style and tradition, as an expression of who they are, where they’re from, past experience and their vision for the future.
 Some of these brews include Comb & Crocus (Honey Saffron Wheat Ale), Burl Brown (Cinnamon Molasses Brown Ale) and 842 Pale (Dry-Hopped American Pale Ale).
 You’re also going to want to give their seasonal beers a taste.

 Fox River Brewery Company

 Oshkosh has deep roots in brewing fine beers dating back to the mid-1800s.
 In 1995, the Supple Restaurant Group, operated by the Supple brothers, joined that tradition by opening up the Fox River Brewing Company along with a waterfront restaurant.
 Since then, FRBC has been Oshkosh’s most recognizable brewery.